AndyObtiva/rvm-tui/README.md

 ## Pre-requisites

 - [RVM](https://rvm.io)
-- Any version of Ruby installed via [RVM](https://rvm.io)
+- Any version of [Ruby](https://www.ruby-lang.org/en/) installed via [RVM](https://rvm.io) (preferably [MRI Ruby](https://www.ruby-lang.org/en/) for a fast startup time)
+- [Bash](https://www.gnu.org/software/bash/) or [Zsh](http://zsh.sourceforge.net/) (Z Shell) (including Sed)

 ## Setup Instructions

 The gem can be installed unto any [Ruby](https://rvm.io/rubies/installing)/[Gemset](https://rvm.io/gemsets/basics) in [RVM](https://rvm.io) and it will be used from there everywhere.

-Since it is independent of any particular [Ruby](https://www.ruby-lang.org/en/) project, it is recommended you install unto the default [gemset](https://rvm.io/gemsets/basics).
+Since it is independent of any particular [Ruby](https://www.ruby-lang.org/en/) project, it is recommended you install unto the default [gemset](https://rvm.io/gemsets/basics) (or optionally into its own gemset if you prefer).

 Afterwards, run the `rvm-tui-setup` command from the same [RVM](https://rvm.io) [Ruby](https://rvm.io/rubies/installing)/[Gemset](https://rvm.io/gemsets/basics) you installed the gem at to setup the `rvm-tui` function source in `~/.bash_profile` or `~/.bashrc` (whichever is available)

-These are the commands you need to run:
+These are the commands you need to run in order to select a Ruby and gemset, install gem, and finally setup gem commands globablly in the shell environment:

 ```
-rvm use @default
+rvm use @default # or a different ruby version/gemset like `rvm use ruby-2.7.2@rvm-tui --create`
 gem install rvm-tui
 rvm-tui-setup
 ```